Ticsmyc/GFM-Converter/README.md

 - Replace `[TOC]` tag into generated catalogue.
 - Use CodeCogs to display Mathjax formula.
-- Escaping some spacial characters.
+- Escape some spacial characters.

 # Demo